Archived Content: The information in this post is no longer current. For up to date tax advice and articles Go to our Etax Blog

 The ATO plans to collect this data from state and territory motor vehicle registering bodies to match against taxpayer records and identify those who participate in the cash economy.
 That is, those people who do not declare all of their income or are deliberately avoiding their tax obligations.

-- Identify those whose expenditure is in excess of their reported income
+- Identify those whose car expense claims are in excess of their reported income

 - Identify businesses who sell vehicles and either under-report or do not report those sales